euroargodev/argopy/docs/performances.rst

 .. caution::

-    Parallelizing your fetcher is useful to handle large region of data, but it can also add a significant overhead on *reasonable* size requests that may lead to degraded performances.
-So, we do not recommend for you to use the parallel option systematically.
+    To parallelize your fetcher is useful to handle large region of data, but it can also add a significant overhead on *reasonable* size requests that may lead to degraded performances.
+So, **we do not recommend for you to use the parallel option systematically**.

+    Benchmarking the current **argopy** processing chain has shown that most of the time necessary to fetch data is spent in waiting response for the data server and in merging chunks of data.
+There is currently no possibility to avoid chunks merging and the data server response time is out of scope for **argopy**.

 .. caution::
     You may have different dataset sizes with and without the ``parallel`` option.
 This may happen if one of the chunk data fetching fails.
 By default, data fetching of multiple resources fails